R3Conclave/conclave-core-sdk/docs/docs/security.md

 * **Message sizes**.
 If an enclave is known to process only two kinds of message of around 1 kilobyte or 100 kilobytes, then the size of the encrypted message by itself leaks information about what kind of message it is.

+  Conclave can pad all messages to make all encrypted messages appear the same size.
+This approach works if message sizes don't vary wildly, and you can afford to use the bandwidth and storage required to set all messages to their maximum possible size.

 * **Message processing time**.
 If an enclave processes a message type in 1 millisecond and another message type in 100 milliseconds, observing how much work the enclave does for a new message, can reveal what kind of message it is.

 * **Storage access patterns**.
 Suppose an enclave doesn't access the database when processing a message of type A, but does when processing a message of type B, or accesses the database with a different sequence, number or type of accesses.
 In that case, the host can learn the message type by observing those accesses.

+  Conclave's [persistent file system](persistence.md#PersistentEncryptedFilesystem) randomizes sector accesses to reduce such side-channel attacks.

 Malicious actors can use these techniques to reveal fine-grained information as well.
 For instance, if an encrypted piece of data contains a number used to control a loop that does data lookups, counting the number of external data lookups reveals the number.

-Conclave can mitigate some of these architectural side-channel attacks.
-For instance, Conclave can pad all messages to make all encrypted messages appear the same size.
-This approach works if message sizes don't vary wildly and you can afford to use the bandwidth and storage required to set all messages to their maximum possible size.
-Consider these tradeoffs while designing your app.
+Conclave offers the following defenses against architectural side-channel attacks.

 ### Micro-architectural